Professional editor, author of eight books, and co-author of six others.

 Peter closed his eyes for a moment.
 Oh please, he begged an unspoken entity, already knowing in his heart what the answer was going to be.
 Please don't let it be this child's father who was killed last night.

-"My name is Peter Thomas," Peter held out his hand as he introduced
+"My name is Peter Thomas," Peter held out his hand

-tiny hand in his and replied, "My name is Elizabeth Edgar."
+slipped her tiny hand in his and replied, "My name is Elizabeth Edgar."

 Elizabeth.
 Take care of Elizabeth.
 The words of a dying man echoed in his memory.